NewImprovedKatya/castle-magic-react/README.md

+# Welcome to my CastleMagic rebuild case study

+The original CastleMagic website, https://castlemagic.com/, is in dire need of an update.
+I took the opportunity to practice buiding a direct-to-client web project by creating this demo to show the client their website's potential.
+I built it with React and styled it with Reatstrap when available and Bootstrap and Vanilla CSS when needed.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.